 7050 T7451 Aircraft Aluminum Plate Sheet

-The 7050 T7451 condition refers to the artificial aging treatment that ensures the material's stability in high-temperature environments.
-Additionally, this aluminum plate has good weldability and is widely used in wings, fuselages, and other critical components.
-Its excellent fatigue resistance and stress corrosion performance enable it to excel under harsh conditions.
+7050 T7451 temper refers to artificial aging treatment to ensure material stability at high temperatures.
+Additionally, this aluminum plate offers good weldability and is widely used in wings, fuselage, and other critical components.
+Its excellent fatigue resistance and stress corrosion resistance make it perform well under harsh conditions.

 The Specification of 7050 Aluminum Plate